tanviredu/100_days_of_learning/Meta Database Engineer/2_COURSE_VERSION_CONTROLL/study.md

     *) staging environment mimics the prodction so we can do accurate issue *) allow developer to work on a new feature without affecting the main program(production)

+    YOU MAY HAVE TWO BRANCHS
+    1) PRODUCTION BRANCH
+    2) DEVELOPMENT BRANCH

+YOU ARE WORKING WITH THE DEVELOPMENT BRANCH AND TEST AND VERIFY IT .
+AFTER THAT WHEN YOU THING EVERYTHING IS READY YOU CAN MERGE YOUR CODE TO PRODUCT BRANCH

 1) in git you can identify who made a change n the code you can toll back to previous code if you want you can colaborate with other developer